hector-oviedo/snakeless/README.md

 # Snakeless: Project for IU University

-## Project Subtitle
-Module: Cloud Computing Programming
+## Module: Cloud Computing Programming

 ## Description
 Snakeless is a project that includes a simple frontend with two backend Lambda functions and a basic DynamoDB table setup.
 Despite its apparent simplicity, the Terraform infrastructure illustrates the complexity and expandability of such a structure, especially in a game-like context with backend methods and a database.
 This documentation will first outline the project functionalities before going into the coding of Infrastructure as Code (IaC) and Terraform, detailing every file and process involved.